HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
 This file may be part of a 'hello-world' introduction.

-* more rigotously, it cahn be referred to as https://github.com/HwWobbe/HwWobbe.github.io
+* more rigotously, it can be referred to as https://github.com/HwWobbe/HwWobbe.github.io

 ## Explore ...